captaincrick/Process-Simulation/README.md

 <h1>Discrete Event Simulation</h1>

+<p>I am writing my own process simulator.
+It will have a lot of the same functionality of SimPy.
+However, I want to design it to be more user friendly.
+Perhaps you will be able to accomplish in 3-4 lines of code something that would require 20 lines of code in SimPy. </p>

 <h2>How To Use This Process Simulator</h2>

 <p>First you need to create an object of the type ServerProcess and pass in 5 variables (listed and explained below).</p>